Yurizan Beltran

 Yurizan Beltrán (November 2, 1986 – December 13, 2017) was an American pornographic actress, model, and mainstream actress.
-In addition to her successful pornographic and modeling career, Beltran also starred in the 2006 horror film Werewolf in a Women's Prison and later in 2017 the romantic comedy Rice on White.
+In addition to her successful pornographic and modeling career, Beltran also starred in the 2006 horror film Werewolf in a Women's Prison and the 2017 romantic comedy Rice on White.

-During her fairly successful pornographic career, Beltran received positive attention from her critics and peers.
-Over the course of her career, Beltran received multiple high industry award nominations from Adult Video News, NightMoves, XBIZ, and the X-Rated Critics Organization.
+During her pornographic career, Beltran received positive attention from her critics and peers.
+Over the course of her career, Beltran received multiple high industry award nominations from AVN, NMA, XBIZ, and the XRCO.

-On December 18, 2017, she was found dead in her California apartment of an apparent drug overdose.
+On December 13, 2017, she was found dead in her California apartment of an apparent drug overdose.

 Career

 Beginning in 2003, Beltran began doing feature modeling and appearances in Southern California as a Hooters girl.
 In 2005, she began adult modeling when she decided to launch her first website, SweetYurizan.com.
-In 2006, she appeared in her first mainsteam film a low budget horror film Werewolf in a Women's Prison.
+In 2006, she appeared in her first mainstream film a low budget horror film Werewolf in a Women's Prison.

 In 2005, Beltran was featured in her first adult film, a non-sex solo performance for JB Video titled Yurizan.
 In 2006 and 2007, Beltran only modeled, she was featured by Hustler, Playboy, and Penthouse.
 She was also a covergirl for Lowrider, posing in a gold bikini with a Chevrolet convertible in the magazine's December issue.
 In 2009, she returned to porn only shooting lesbian, solo or non-sex films.
 She shot with New Sensations, Reality Kings, Digital Playground, and Twistys.com.

 In the 2010 film Big Tits Round Asses 20 by Bang Bros, Beltran made her boy/girl scene debut.
 In 2011, she was nominated for Best Web Star 28th AVN Awards.
-Also in 2011, Beltran began working with Brazzers she shot six films with them that year.
+Also in 2011, Beltran began working with Brazzers, and shot six films with them that year.
 In 2012, she continued her success and was nominated for Unsung Starlet of the Year at the 29th AVN Awards as well as Best Latina Performer from NightMoves Awards.

 At the 30th AVN Awards, Beltran was nominated for Best All-Girl Group Sex Scene for her work in Training Day: a XXX Parody with her co-stars Chanel Preston and Nyomi Banxxx.

-In 2017, she played Jade in the romantic comedy film White on Rice directed by Talun Hsu.
+In 2017, she played Jade in the romantic comedy film Rice on White directed by Talun Hsu.